labrax/labrax.github.io/_posts/2019-05-04-photo-micro-sensor.markdown

 This way analog input is measuring what is coming from the output sensor.

 ![diagram](/assets/2019-05-04-photo-micro-sensor/Nano photomicrosensor_bb.png)
-Figure: Diagram.
-The detector resistor in the diagram is 10k - better performance is obtained with higher values.
+Figure: The detector resistor in the diagram is 10k - better performance is obtained with higher values.
 Fritzing file can be obtained [here](/assets/2019-05-04-photo-micro-sensor/Nano photomicrosensor.fzz).

 ![nano setup](/assets/2019-05-04-photo-micro-sensor/nano-photomicrosensor.png)
 ![photomicrosensor wires](/assets/2019-05-04-photo-micro-sensor/nano-photomicrosensor-connector.png)